Best Portable Power Stations for Home Backup in 2026

 A Note on Our Recommendations

-We’re transparent about this: TrailVault is an authorized Jackery dealer, and these are the products we sell.
-We chose to partner with Jackery specifically because their LiFePO4 lineup covers every capacity tier from apartment-friendly to whole-home, with build quality and warranty terms we’re comfortable standing behind.
+We’re transparent about this: TrailVault is an authorized dealer for both Jackery and BLUETTI — those are the two brands we sell and stand behind.
+We chose them because together their LiFePO4 lineups cover every meaningful capacity tier — from apartment-friendly portables to whole-home hardwired systems — with build quality and warranty terms we’re comfortable backing.

-We don’t carry EcoFlow, BLUETTI, or Goal Zero.
+We don’t carry EcoFlow or Goal Zero.
 That’s a business decision, not a quality judgment — those are good brands with capable products.
-But we’d rather go deep with one manufacturer we trust than spread thin across five.
+But we’d rather go deep with two manufacturers we trust than spread thin across five.

 If you want to compare specs across brands, every number in this guide is verifiable on the manufacturer’s website.
 We’re not here to hide the competition — we’re here to help you make a confident decision.